-SECTION 5.12 - PREFERENCE TO SMALL BUSINESSES
+SECTION 5.12 - PREFERENCE TO SMALL, VETERAN OWNED, AND LOCAL

+BUSINESS

-PURPOSE: To establish a policy allowing a preference to small businesses in the award of construction and non-construction contracts for the San Diego County Regional
+PURPOSE: To establish a policy allowing preference to Small Businesses, Veteran-Owned

+Small Businesses, and Local Businesses in the award of Contracts by the San

+Diego County Regional Airport Authority (the "Authority").

-In the procurement of contracts, the Authority's President/Chief Executive Officer or his or her designee (the "President/CEO") shall be responsible for following all procedures required by (1) the Authority, (2) the San Diego County Regional Airport Authority Act, as amended from time to time, and (3) other applicable federal, state, and local laws.
+In the procurement of Contracts, the Authority's President/Chief Executive Officer or his or her designee (the "President/CEO") shall be responsible for following all procedures required by (1) the Authority, (2) the San Diego County Regional Airport Authority Act, as amended from time to time, and (3) other applicable federal, state, and local laws.